Tapping and Acupressure for Yin Yoga

-Tapping and Acupressure massage are practices from Oriental medicine, where also Traditional Chinese medicine falls under.
+Tapping and Acupressure are practices from Oriental medicine, which also contains Traditional Chinese medicine.
 These principles believe in the existence of vital energy or Qi that flows through the body along energetic pathways called meridians.
-When the flow of Qi is disrupted, it can lead to imbalances and issues that can manifest as a physical or emotional issue.
+When the flow of Qi is disrupted, it can lead to imbalances and issues that can manifest as a physical, mental or emotional issue.

-Acupressure massage offers a means of self-regulation—an opportunity for you to influence your own physiological and emotional states.
-The tool of acupressure can be incorporated into a Yin yoga class, for the student to feel into their body This practice of self-healing puts you in the driver's seat of your well-being journey.
+Acupressure offers a means of self-regulation: an opportunity for you to influence your own physiological and emotional states.
+The tool of acupressure can be incorporated into a Yin yoga class, for the student to feel into their body.
+The Acupressure points I use for my Yin Yoga classes are generic points, meaning these points improve the general flow of energy and are not meant to be seen as a specific treatment.
+This you can get from a registered practitioner, but in Yin Yoga we can use some self-massage of acu-points to reflect, feel and invite more flow into the system.

 In This Yin practice I combine tapping in form of a Qi -massage and acupressure of Liver-3 points with Yin Yoga.